Research

 1. Plant-insect interactions across spatial scales

-research outlineEnvironmental variability can affect the strength of plant-insect interactions yet it is unclear how these patterns should change with spatial scale.
-We have worked on several NSF, USDA, and DOE funded projects examining how environmental variability influences plant-insect interactions at different spatial scales.
-At very small spatial scales (< 2 m2), environmental variability due to plant neighborhood composition influences damage to plants (Kim and Underwood 2015) through variability in herbivore growth, host-plant selection, and feeding behavior (Kim 2017).
-At medium spatial scales (i.e., landscape scale), environmental variability due landscape composition influences the strength of tri-trophic interactions between plants, insect herbivores, and arthropod predators (Liere, Kim, et al. 2014, Kim et al. 2017, Kim et al. 2018) by affecting the regional species pool of arthropods and prey-tracking ability of predators for prey.
-Finally, at very large spatial scales (i.e., continent scale), environmental variability due to location along a latitudinal gradient influences plant damage and resistance which were likely driven by differences in herbivore community structure, range, and distribution (Kim, 2014).
-Altogether these studies suggest that environmental factors affecting insect feeding behavior and their distribution can influence the strength of plant-insect interactions across multiple scales.
-Understanding how the strength of plant-insect interactions varies across spatial gradients has implications for predicting how disturbances such as land-use change or climate change might impact plant communities through their effects on insect herbivores (Kim et al. 2013).
+research outlineEnvironmental variability can affect the strength of plant-insect interactions and these patterns change with spatial scale.
+For instance, at very small spatial scales (< 2 m2), environmental conditions immediately surrounding a plant can influences damage through variability in herbivore growth, host-plant selection, and feeding behavior.
+At medium spatial scales (i.e., landscape scale), environmental variability due landscape composition influences the strength of tri-trophic interactions by affecting the regional species pool of arthropods and prey-tracking ability of predators for prey.
+Finally, at very large spatial scales (i.e., continent scale), environmental variability due to location along a latitudinal gradient influences plant damage and resistance due to differences in herbivore community structure, range, and distribution.
+Understanding how plant-insect interactions varies across spatial gradients has implications for predicting how disturbances such as land-use change or climate change might impact insect and plant biodiversity patterns.

 2. Disturbance effects on biodiversity

 Natural and anthropogenic disturbances can influence biodiversity and ecosystem function.
 Because disturbances can occur at both localized and landscape scales, it is unclear whether these disturbances can have additive or multiplicative effects for plant and insect communities.
-In Wisconsin, we examined how annual harvesting of perennial grasslands (a localized disturbance) affected predatory arthropod communities and the ecological functions they perform (natural biological control).
+In grasslands, we examined how annual harvesting and bison/cattle grazing (localized disturbances) affected predatory arthropod communities and the ecological functions they perform (natural biological control).
 We also examined whether land-use change (a landscape-scale disturbance) could accentuate or mitigate the potentially negative effects of disturbance for arthropod communities.
-We found that annual harvesting of perennial grasslands and land-use change had variable effects on the abundances of different functional groups (Kim et al. 2017), alpha and beta diversity (Kim et al. 2018), and predator diet breadth (Kim et al. 2019).
-Despite these changes in predator community structure and feeding behavior, there were no harvest effects on pest suppression services suggesting compensation in pest suppression function by unaffected arthropod groups.
+We found that disturbances within perennial grasslands and land-use change had variable effects on the abundances of different functional groups, alpha and beta diversity, and predator diet breadth.
+Despite these changes in predator community structure and feeding behavior, there were no disturbance effects on pest suppression services suggesting compensation in pest suppression function by unaffected arthropod groups.
 These results suggest that disturbances occurring at different spatial scales (localized versus landscape scales) can interact with one another to have unpredictable, non-additive effects on arthropod biodiversity and ecosystem function.

 3. Spatio-temporal effects of resource availability on insect population dynamics